rust-lang/cargo/src/doc/src/reference/unstable.md

 * Original Issue: [#0000](https://github.com/rust-lang/cargo/pull/0000)

 The `natvis` feature adds a new section and key to the manifest:
-`[debugger-visualizations]` and `debugger-visualizations.natvis`.
-The `natvis` key takes a list of `.natvis` files which will be linked into the PDB generated if using the MSVC Linker.
+`[debugger-visualizations]` and `debugger-visualizations.natvis` which takes a list of `.natvis` files.
+The `natvis` feature also allows Cargo to automatically find Natvis files that live in a predetermined directory relative to the root of the package, `dbgvis/natvis`, including its subdirectories.
+This will be the default for including Natvis files in a package and will be overridden if the manifest key is specified.
+The Natvis files will then be linked into the PDB generated if using the MSVC Linker.

 Example: